antaldaniel/danielantal.eu/content/english/talk/2019_11_15_bush/index.md

 authors = ["Daniel Antal, CFA"]

 # Abstract and optional shortened version.
-abstract = "A review of the Hungarian & Czech grant needs assessments, the role of grants and the granting experience of musicians in the region."
+abstract = "A review of the Hungarian & Czech grant needs assessments, the role of grants and the granting experience of musicians in the region.
+How to build collective HR and R&D tools for microenterprises, independent labels, publishers and small collective management societies."

 # Name of event and optional event URL.
 event = "Budapest Showcase Hub discussion"